AmberELEC/website/docs/Contributing-to-351ELEC.md

 One idea  would be if we built the toolchain in the docker build and then stored the toolchain in another standard directory (/opt/toolchain/aarch64, etc), the Makefile could be updated to populate the build* directories from the /opt/toolchain if the toolchain didn't exist, etc.  I'm also not sure if only the `toolchain` directory is needed to be saved or the other dependent packages too (FYI: I saw some errors with `libltdl` which I think is part of `libtool` that indicate just the `toolchain` directory may not be enough.)

+## Debugging

+The build scripts automatically strip debug symbols from binaries before installation.
+If you need to debug on device, you can use the `DEBUG` environment variable to list the packages, comma separated, that you'd like to debug.
+You can also set the variable to `all` or `yes`, but it is **strongly recommended that you do not do this***

+For example, if I wanted to debug the packages `mupenplussa-core` and `mupenplussa-ui-console` while building an RG351V image, I'd use the command `DEBUG=mupenplussa-core,mupenplussa-ui-console make docker-RG351V`.